 Feelings of anxiety are considered normal in life, particularly if a person is facing a stressful or challenging situation.
 After all, the brain is wired to use anxiety to communicate feelings of fear.
 However, when anxiety begins to consume a person’s daily life and functioning, creating constant feelings of worry and being overwhelmed, an anxiety disorder may be present.Both physical and emotional symptoms emerge as a result of anxiety disorders, directly interfering with a person’s ability to live normally.
 Read our previous blog “Physical Effects of Anxiety and Neurofeedback” to learn more.
 Anxiety disorders are fairly common, affecting more than 40 million American adults.
 Neurofeedback teaches the brain to function more calmly, allowing the person to live a life free from anxiety.
 There are six main types of anxiety disorders:

 1. Generalized Anxiety Disorder – Persistent feelings of anxiety that distract a person from normal ability to function or the constant fear that something bad will happen.
 Physical symptoms are often present such as stomach issues and insomnia.

 2. Panic Disorder – Recurring panic attacks, or sudden swells of intense, overwhelming feelings of anxiety and fear.
 People often feel as though they cannot breathe.

-- Obsessive-Compulsive Disorder- Uncontrollable obsessive thoughts and behaviors.
-Uncontrollable compulsive behavior is also associated.
+3. Obsessive-Compulsive Disorder- Uncontrollable obsessive thoughts and behaviors.
+Uncontrollable compulsive behavior is also associated

 Calm the struggle.
-Call our office today for a free consultation about how neurofeedback can improve your quality of life.
+Schedule a free consultation with our director Dr. Jolene Ross about how neurofeedback can improve your quality of life.